NJHS By Laws

-The member will receive written notification indicating the reason for possible dismissal from the adviser or Faculty Council.
+The member will receive written notification indicating the reason for possible dismissal from the Chapter Adviser(s).
 The member and adviser will discuss the written notification in a conference.
 Situations that involve flagrant violations of school rules or the law can warrant disciplinary action without a written warning although a hearing must still be held (see below).

-The member will be given the opportunity to respond to the charge against him or her at a hearing with either the adviser, school principal, or Faculty Council prior to the vote of dismissal.
-The Faculty Council will then vote on whether to dismiss.
-A majority vote of the Faculty Council is needed to dismiss any member.
+The member will be given the opportunity to respond to the charge against them at a hearing with the Chapter Adviser(s) prior to the decisions of dismissal.

-The results of the Faculty Council vote will be reviewed by the principal and then, if confirmed, expressed in a letter sent to the student, parents, and principal.
+The results of the hearing will be reviewed by the principal and then, if confirmed, expressed in a letter sent to the student, parents, and principal.
 Dismissed members must surrender any membership emblems to the adviser.

-The Faculty Council’s decision may be appealed to the building principal and afterwards through the school district discipline policy.
+The Chapter Advisor(s) decision may be appealed to the building principal and afterwards through the school district discipline policy.

-When a student is dismissed or resigns, he or she is no longer a member and may not be reconsidered for membership in the National Honor Society.
+When a student is dismissed or resigns, they are no longer a member and may not be reconsidered for membership in the National Junior Honor Society.

-In lieu of dismissal, the Faculty Council may impose disciplinary sanctions upon a member as deemed appropriate.
+In lieu of dismissal, the Chapter Advisor(s) may impose disciplinary sanctions upon a member as deemed appropriate.